Neurodermatitis - causes, symptoms and care tips

 What should you not eat if you have atopic dermatitis?
 Histamine (cheese, red wine), citrus fruits, alcohol and coffee are often not well tolerated by neurodermatitis patients.
 As our gut and its mix of microbes also influence our immune system, diet plays an important role in our well-being and health.
 However, there is no one-size-fits-all diet to improve the symptoms of atopic dermatitis; it is necessary to find out in each individual case which foods cause the skin to deteriorate.
 If you have any suspicions, you should consult your doctor for a more precise diagnosis.

 The best way to track down suspicious ingredients is to keep a food diary.
-As a blanket avoidance of important staple foods can lead to a nutrient deficiency, you should really only avoid foods that have been proven to be a provoking factor for you Treat.
+As a blanket avoidance of important staple foods can cause a nutrient deficiency, you should really only avoid foods that have been proven to be a provoking factor for you Treat.

 Niacinamide